 Daytime temperatures may vary from about 28°c at lower elevations to around 10°c higher up.
 During the early mornings, evenings and nights the temperatures will be considerably lower, possibly even dropping as low as -10°c in the higher elevations.

-Nepal offers visa on arrivals for most of the nationals (except few African nationals).
+Nepal offers visa on arrival for most of the nationals (except few African citizens).
 Chinese and Indian tourists get visa fee waiver upon arrival in Nepal.

 Vaccinations and Protection

-Nothing compulsory, but we recommend protection against Malaria, Infectious Hepatitis, Typhoid, Tetanus and Polio.
+Nothing compulsory, but we recommend protection against Malaria, Infectious Hepatitis, Typhoid, Tetanus, and Polio.
 Consult your travel clinic for latest advice on different prophylaxis against malaria.
-Although not compulsory, travelers may wish to take immunization against Menningocal Meningitis and Japanese
+Although not compulsory, travelers may wish to take immunization against Menningocal Meningitis and Japanese Encephalitis.

 Packing for a Trip